Jean Reis is a versatile musician known for his conducting, artistry on the violin, studio teaching, and abilities as an artistic director.

 He is the recipient of the title of Citizen of Poços de Caldas for his contribution to the arts and culture of the city.
 He is the founding conductor and music director of Orchestra Versatilis.
 For two years he was invited by the Ecole Normale de Musique de Paris to take part in the violin jury for the Concert Diploma.

-Recently, Reis received the title of "Comendador," the highest honor conceded by the Brazilian Society of Arts, Culture, and Teaching, for his merits in favor of music, and was honored with the Fiftieth Anniversary Medal of the Peacekeeping Forces of Brazil, granted by the Brazilian Association of International Peacekeeping Forces of the ONU.
+Maestro Jean Reis was awarded the title of Citizen of Poços Caldense for his work in culture and Commander with the Don Pedro II medal during the celebrations of 150 years of the city.
+He received from the Brazilian Society of Arts, Culture and Teaching the Order of Cultural Merit "Carlos Gomes" in the degree of Commander, the highest honorary distinction granted, for his merits in favor of music.
+He was honored with the Fiftieth Anniversary Medal of the Brazilian Peace Forces, granted by the Brazilian Association of International Peacekeeping Forces of the ONU.